-- Condition Improvement Fund (C.I.F.) bids for expansion and condition; - The revenue budget for 2017/18 and financial prospects for future years; - The National Funding Formula (N.F.F.) for schools; and - A possible growth strategy and multi Academy Trusts.
+- Condition Improvement Fund (C.I.F.) bids; - The revenue budget for 2018/19; - A range of medium term financial forecasts; - · A possible growth strategy in light of grammar school expansion funding being made available; and - Options around the formation of a Multi Academy Trust (MAT).